zzzumraddd/Internship_Tasks/README.md

 - `pgrep -l` prints matching PIDs and process names.
 - If nothing is printed → no such processes are running.

-In our run, both commands returned **no output**, so no Chrome/Firefox processes were active.
+In my run, both commands returned **no output**, so no Chrome/Firefox processes were active.

 ### Step 2 – Kill all browser processes (if any)